meker12/commerce-channels.en/help/amazon-sales-channel/creating-editing-overrides.md

 1. View the listing on a _Products Listings_ page (_Inactive_, _Active_, _Overrides_, or _Ineligible_ tab).

-1. Select the checkbox in the left-side column to select each of the listings you want to modify.
+1. Select the checkbox in the left-side column for each of the listings you want to modify.

 1. Under _Actions_, click **Edit Listing Overrides**.